 By land or by sea?

 There are two ways to experience the Galapagos.
-You can choose a land-based tour, where your exploration is based from hotels on some or all of the four inhabited islands, or a live-aboard cruise.
+You can choose a land-based tour, where your exploration is based from hotels on some or all of the three inhabited islands, or a live-aboard cruise.
 Both options allow for great wildlife viewing opportunities on land and underwater, and a chance to see a variety of landscapes.
 Live-aboard cruises are a great choice for those who love to be on the water and are interested in reaching the uninhabited outlying islands.
 Land-based tours are more active with opportunities for biking and kayaking as well as longer hikes than you will take on a cruise.
 Land tours also give you the opportunities to spend evenings and free time enjoying the island towns.

 Each of these types of tours appeal to different travelers and neither option is better than the other.
 We encourage our travelers to pick a tour that is most in-line with their personal travel style.
 You will have an incredible Galapagos experience no matter which way you choose.